-- New American Standard 1 Thessalonians 5:6 so then let us not sleep as others do, but let us be alert and sober.

 Those referred to as dead in Christ will first rise (rise from being dead in transgressions and sin) and then they will join those that have faithfully remained in the “presence” of the Lord.
 They will not join their brethren in the “presence” of the Lord until they have stopped willfully sinning.

 Why must they “rise” first before they can join their brethren who have remained in the presence of the Lord?
-A person cannot dwell in the “presence” or Coming of the Lord while they are “asleep” or while they willfully remain in a sinful condition.
+A person cannot remain awake (alert or in the “presence” or Coming of the Lord) while they are “asleep” or while they willfully remain in a sinful condition.

 As to this sinful condition of “sleep” being a “willful” condition consider the following –

-Right after Paul tells the faithful brethren not to stand in the way of the “sleeping” or sinful brethren He then goes into a discussion concerning the “Day of the Lord” in 1 Thessalonians chapter 5.
+Right after Paul tells the faithful brethren that they will should not come to their “sleeping” or sinful brethren He then goes into a discussion concerning the “Day of the Lord” in 1 Thessalonians chapter 5.

 The Day of the Lord is a time or period of recompense.
 It becomes clear that the willfully sinful brethren will be brought back to the “presence” of the Lord through the correction or recompense visited upon them during the time of recompense, 1 Corinthians 11:32.